Global tax transformation trends survey has been saved

 Businesses seek more strategic counsel from tax

-Companies are being pushed to develop new digital products and distribution channels and accelerate sustainable transformation, which may be taking them into uncharted tax territory.
-Tax leaders said that their teams must have the resources and skills to give deeper advisory support on digital business models (65%), supply chain restructuring (49%), and sustainability (48%) over the next two years.
-This may mean redrawing the boundaries of what tax professionals focus on and accelerating adoption of advanced technologies and lower-cost resourcing models to meet compliance requirements and free up time.
+Companies are being pushed to develop new digital products and distribution channels and accelerate sustainable transformation—which is taking them into uncharted tax territory.
+Tax leaders said that their teams must have the resources and skills to give deeper advisory support on digital business models (65%), supply chain restructuring (49%) and sustainability (48%) over the next two years.
+This means redrawing the boundaries of what tax professionals focus on, and accelerating adoption of advanced technologies and lower-cost resourcing models to meet compliance requirements and free up time.

-Collaboration with business counterparts has become a core focus for tax as companies navigate the recovery:
+Collaboration with business counterparts has to become tax’s core focus as companies navigate the recovery

-Which of the following issues will be the biggest drivers of change for your tax operations and resourcing models over the next one to two years? (rank 1–4)
+Which of the following issues will be the biggest drivers of change for your tax operations and resourcing models over the next 1-2 years?
+(Rank 1-4)

 Data simplification and lower-cost resourcing are top priorities

-Simplifying data management and moving to lower-cost resourcing models are key considerations for the future tax model:
+Simplifying data management and moving to lower-cost resourcing models are the foundations for the future tax model

-To what extent are you prioritizing these measures over the next one to two years to help your tax team deliver more strategically valuable, data-driven insight to the wider business?
-(Percentage citing 8–10 on 0–10 scale)
+To what extent are you prioritizing these measures over the next 1-2 years, to help your tax team to deliver more strategically valuable, data-driven insight to the wider business? (% citing 8-10 on 0-10 scale)

-The pressures of the pandemic are strengthening the case to go faster and further on remote working, tax compliance services, and cloud, particularly among CFOs and at the largest organizations
+The pressures of the pandemic are strengthening the case to go faster and further on remote working, managed services and cloud—particularly among CFOs and at the largest organizations

-To what extent have the events of 2020 created opportunities for your tax function in the following areas over the next one to two years?
-(Percentage citing 8–10 on 0–10 scale):
+To what extent have the events of 2020 created opportunities for your tax function in the following areas over the next 1-2 years? (% citing 8-10 on 0-10 scale)

 We know that making tax digital is on the horizon for corporation tax, for instance, so we need to ensure we’re looking ahead at those trends within the design process so that we can future proof ourselves as much as possible.

 Embedding a new data infrastructure and redesigning processes are critical for the future tax vision.
-Tax leaders are aligned; data skills (45%) and technology process experience (43%) are “must-have” skills in a tax department of the future, but more traditional tax specialist knowledge also remains key (40%).
-The trick to success may be in tax leaders facilitating the way these professionals, with their different backgrounds, can work together collectively to unlock lasting value.
+Tax leaders are aligned—data skills (45%) and technology process experience (43%) are ‘must have’ skills in a tax department of the future, but more traditional tax specialist knowledge also remains key (40%).
+The trick to success will be in tax leaders facilitating the way these professionals, with their different backgrounds, can work together collectively to unlock lasting value.

-What skills will your tax department prioritize over the next one to two years to ensure it is positioned to meet the changing needs of the business?
+What skills will your tax department prioritize over the next 1-2 years to ensure it is positioned to meet the changing needs of the business?

 Tipping point for resourcing models

 Business partnering demands in the tax department are on the rise, but 93% of tax leaders say their department’s budget is remaining flat or falling.
 To ensure that the tax function can redefine itself as a strategic function at the pace that is required, leaders are choosing to move increasing amounts of compliance and reporting to a combination of shared service centers, finance departments, and outsourcing providers that have invested in best-in-class technology.
-Deloitte’s prior historical tax and finance leader survey data shows a dramatic shift of compliance work out of group tax teams between 2019 and 2021, as resourcing models hit a tipping point.
-This trend may continue, but tax leaders may wish to plan with foresight to ensure they retain the right expertise to meet the demands of the changing policy landscape.
+Deloitte’s prior historical tax and finance leader survey data shows shows a dramatic shift of compliance work out of group tax teams between 2019 and 2021, as resourcing models hit a tipping point.
+This trend looks set to continue, but tax leaders must plan with foresight, to ensure they retain the right expertise to meet the demands of the changing policy landscape.